Munich: Thierschbau

 Architect: Friedrich von Thiersch

-Arcisstraße 21, Munich
+Arcisstraße 21, Munich, Germany

 Friedrich von Thiersch was Professor of Architecture from 1879 until his death in 1921, and Rector of the Technical University of Munich from 1906 to 1908.